theoria-dataset/theoria-dataset/CONTRIBUTE.md

     - Why it matters in physics.
     - How it's used or where it appears.
   - Avoid derivation steps (covered in the `derivation_explanation` section), dense notation or inline math, empty generalities (e.g., "This is important in physics"), or overly technical jargon.
+  - If, exceptionally, there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format.
   - For example:

   ```json